 - Gastritis: this is another type of inflammation. in this case caused by irritation of the stomach wall.
 This alteration affects the sphincter, which also allows its content to rise towards the esophagus.

 - Obesity: this condition is considered a risk factor for the rise of reflux, mainly due to the pressure of fat on the organs or the fat itself altering the functionality of the sphincter.
 The same might happen when the dog is fed a high-fat diet.
-If you are unsure, take a look at our article on how to know if your dog is overweight.

 Symptoms of acid reflux in dogs